lj-ditrapani/16-bit-computer-specification/video.md

 A tile cell contains a background tile index followed by a foreground tile index.
 Each index is a one byte value that points to a single tile in the respective background/foreground tile set.
-Since there are only 128 foreground tiles, the most significant bit in the foreground index is ignored.

 ```
 Size:  1 word